neume-network/web3-music-subgraph/README.md

+Deprecation note: Instead of using web3-music-subgraph to crawl all music NFT IDs, we're now using neume-network's call-block-logs strategy directly.

 # web3-music-subgraph

 This is a fork of Spinamp's web3-music-subgraph that aggregates various web3 music platforms.
 The goal is to aggregate all web3 music into a single, highly normalized and queryable schema.